South Australian Railways Brill railcar: In service

-The 55s and 75s worked on country lines around South Australia until their withdrawal from service, and originally featured a brown livery.
-To celebrate the 80th anniversary of the SAR in 1936, all Model 55s and 75s still in service were repainted into a green and cream livery, which they wore until retirement.
-Later, yellow stripes were added to the front to increase visibility.
-The 55s were built for operation on the broad gauge network, although two (numbers 4 and 10) did operate on the narrow gauge for a time, being renumbered 112 and 111.
+Both models worked on country lines around South Australia, with the Model 75 predominating on longer routes soon after their introduction.
+Originally, Model 55s had a royal blue livery with lemon yellow lining, then – as had the 75s throughout – a brown colour scheme.
+To celebrate the 80th anniversary of the SAR in 1936, all Model 55s and 75s still in service were repainted in a green and cream livery, which they wore until retirement.
+Later, yellow and black stripes, followed by yellow and red, were added to the front and several metres on the sides of the Model 75s to increase visibility.
+From 1957, those stripes were replaced by two panels across the front, illuminated at night, with black and "Dayglo" orange inverted "V" stripes.

-All 55s were powered by Midwest four-cylinder 68 hp petrol engines, while the 75s used the more powerful Winton Model 110 six-cylinder engines.
+In 1928, a Model 75 and trailer were sold to the Victorian Railways, to become their 44RM and 200MT.
+This was as a trial for comparison with other railcars then in service.
+It regularly operated between Echuca and Toolamba.
+44RM was damaged in a level crossing collision in 1944 and was scrapped.
+200MT remained in service until the mid-1970s before being preserved at the Seymour Railway Heritage Centre.
+In 2018 it was transferred to the Daylesford Spa Country Railway, re-entering service in 2022.

 From 1934, the SAR began re-powering the 55s with Gardner six-cylinder 102 hp diesel engines but, as a result of World War II, some railcars were not converted until after 1945.
-At the same time, multiple-unit controls were fitted to the Brill railcars.
-In the 1950s, the 75s were re-powered with Cummins diesel engines.
+At the same time, multiple-unit controls were fitted to the Model 75s.
+In the 1950s, the 75s were re-powered with Cummins NHS 6 B1 diesel engines, as fitted to Bluebird railcars.

-Victorian Railways 44RM & 200MT

-In 1928, a Model 75 and trailer were sold to the Victorian Railways, to become their 44RM and 200MT.
-This was as a trial for comparison against other railmotors then in service, and regularly operated between Echuca and Toolamba.

-44RM was damaged in a level crossing collision in 1944.
-It was formally withdrawn in 1947 and scrapped in 1951.